10 Questions about Trade Show Labor

 Because trade show exhibits have evolved from simple pop-up banners into complex, multi-story structural environments featuring custom architecture, intricate AV setups, and heavy machinery, a specialized workforce is required to handle the logistics safely and efficiently.

 #1.
-Why does our industry need/require unions?
+Why does the exhibition industry need/require unions?

 The trade show and event industry relies on a standby workforce to move events in and out of our convention venues.
-Labor unions provide a ready source to fulfill that need.

 #2.
 Who decides which unions work in which venues?